bedatadriven/renjin-docs/source/introduction.rst

 Renjin is an interpreter for the R programming language for statistical computing written in Java much like JRuby_ and Jython_ are for the Ruby and Python programming languages.
-The official `R project`_, hereafter referred to as *GNU R*, is the reference implementation for the R language and Renjin's current code base is derived from GNU R version 2.14.2.
+The official `R project`_, hereafter referred to as *GNU R*, is the reference implementation for the R language.

 The goal of Renjin is to eventually be compatible with GNU R such that most existing R language programs will run in Renjin without the need to make any